-- a Request duly executed by the surviving joint owner; and - a death certificate.
+- a Request (same form as transmission) duly executed by the surviving joint owner; and - a death certificate.
 A notarial copy is sufficient.
-Proof of death requires a Government of Manitoba form of death certificate, and anything less such as a funeral director statement of death will be insufficient.
+Proof of death requires a Government of Manitoba form of death certificate issued by Vital Statistics.
+Anything less, such as a funeral director statement of death will be insufficient.

-It is the responsibility of the surviving joint owners to attend to filing a survivorship request.
+It is the responsibility of the surviving joint owner(s) to attend to filing a survivorship request.
 This is not an estate expense.
 Legal fees and disbursements relating to the preparation and filing of a survivorship request are the responsibility of the surviving owners.

-Where title is held by joint tenants and one of the tenants has died, the surviving joint tenant should be able to transfer the land by transfer of land alone without also needing a separate request.
+When title is held by joint tenants and one of the tenants has died, the surviving joint tenant should be able to transfer the land by transfer of land alone without also needing a separate request to remove the name of the deceased tenant.
 This is another possible shortcut in filing at land titles office.
-The current form of eTransfer allows a notarized copy of the death certificate to be attached as a supporting document with the eTransfer and with the appropriate evidence set out in the eTransfer.
+The current form of eTransfer allows a notarized copy of the death certificate to be attached as a supporting document and with the appropriate evidence set out in the eTransfer.